01fade/visualizing_inception/data/readme.md

 ###Average colors
 [Color Thief](https://github.com/fengsp/color-thief-py)
 For 889 images this took about an hour.
 I applied to functions on the full size 1920x800px frames that I extracted before.

+##Data visualization
+###Color Slices

+##Wish list
+For the future I want to also display in what scenes/sections the words "reality"/"real" or "dream" appears from the dialog.
+The data is already